+Essential Functions

+Physical Therapist Assistant Program

-Essential Functions Doctor of Physical Therapy Program Department of Physical Therapy School of Allied Health Professions Loma Linda University
+Department of Physical Therapy

+School of Allied Health Professions

+Loma Linda University

-Based on the philosophy of the Department of Physical Therapy in the School of Allied Health Professions, the intent of the professional program is to educate competent generalist physical therapists who can evaluate, manage, and treat the general population of acute and rehabilitation clients in current health care settings.
-Enrolled students are expected to complete the academic and clinical requirements of the professional DPT program.
+Based on the philosophy of the Department of Physical Therapy in the School of Allied Health Professions, intent of the professional program is to educate competent generalist physical therapists/physical therapist assistants who can evaluate, manage, and treat the general population of acute and rehabilitation clients in current health care settings.
+Enrolled students are expected to complete the academic and clinical requirements of the professional DPT/PTA programs.